grafana/grafana-ci-otel-collector/README.md

 Re-run the collector to pick up the changes.
 After that you should be able to rerun [the same query example in Explore](https://gracie.grafana-dev.net/goto/mP1u6cC4R?orgId=1) but this time being able to see the desired metrics such as `builds_metrics` etc.

-As of July 14th 2023, both Prometheus exported and Prometheus Remote Write exporter are used, for ease of local development.
+As of July 14th 2023, both Prometheus exporter and Prometheus Remote Write exporter are used, for ease of local development.

 ## Make CI/CD changes